Atchaya-V1/ecommerce_admin_module/README.md

   - Primary and foreign keys enforce relationships.
   - Unique constraints prevent duplicate codes or values.
   - Schema-driven approach helps keep data consistent as the platform scales.
+- **Normalization**: Categories, attributes, and products are separated into different tables to avoid redundancy.
+- **Flexibility**: New categories/attributes can be added dynamically without schema changes.
+- **Future-Proofing**: Supports new categories (e.g., phones, television) with minimal code changes.

 ---